 Normal physical job functions performed within a standard office environment.
 Reasonable accommodations may be made to individuals with physical challenges to perform the essential duties and responsibilities.

 Minimum Knowledge and Experience

 Bachelor’s degree or higher plus five years’ experience in institutional research or related fields that require quantitative research, analysis, or mathematical skills.
-Preferred experience in a community college setting.
-Official transcripts will be required. ***Will be subject to a criminal background check.
-Some positions may be subject to a fingerprint check. ***
+Official transcripts required.
+Must have valid driver’s license if traveling to off‐site locations. *** Will be subject to a criminal background check.
+Some positions may be subject to a fingerprint check.***

 Essential Duties and Responsibilities